Alice Sara Ott - Biography | Deutsche Grammophon

 That same month she also released a recording of works by Clara Schumann made in partnership with violinist Lisa Batiashvili.
 September 2014 saw the release of Scandale, including the original piano duet version of Stravinsky’s The Rite of Spring, recorded with Francesco Tristano.
 This was followed two years later by Wonderland, featuring Grieg’s Piano Concerto in A minor, with the Symphonieorchester des Bayerischen Rundfunks and Esa-Pekka Salonen, and a selection of the composer’s Lyric Pieces for solo piano.
 Nightfall, released in August 2018 to coincide with the tenth anniversary of her partnership with DG, captured Ott’s nuanced explorations of light and shade in a selection of works by Debussy, Satie and Ravel.

-For her next album, Echoes Of Life, issued in August 2021, she chose to frame Chopin’s Préludes Op.28 with seven contemporary compositions, including the world premiere recordings of Ott’s own Lullaby To Eternity and Francesco Tristano’s Bach-inspired In the Beginning Was, together with works by Chilly Gonzales, György Ligeti, Tōru Takemitsu, Nino Rota and Arvo Pärt.
+For her next album, Echoes Of Life, issued in August 2021, she chose to frame Chopin’s Préludes Op.
+28 with seven contemporary compositions, including the world premiere recordings of Ott’s own Lullaby To Eternity and Francesco Tristano’s Bach-inspired In the Beginning Was, together with works by Chilly Gonzales, György Ligeti, Tōru Takemitsu, Nino Rota and Arvo Pärt.
 Echoes Of Life – Deluxe Edition followed in October 2023, its 11 newly recorded tracks (by J.S.
 Bach, Field, Chopin, Valentin Silvestrov and Chilly Gonzales) designed to complement the original album.
+When touring the music from Echoes Of Life, she collaborated with architect Hakan Demirel, whose digital video installation added a visual narrative to her live performances.

 In spring 2023 Ott became the face of the Apple Music Classical app, performing Beethoven’s Piano Concerto No. 1 in its launch video with the Netherlands Radio Philharmonic Orchestra and Karina Canellakis.
-Their recording of the concerto is the headline work on the pianist’s latest album, Beethoven, where it is accompanied by a series of solo pieces, including Für Elise and the “Moonlight” Sonata.
+Their recording of the concerto was the headline work on the pianist’s subsequent album, Beethoven, where it was accompanied by a series of solo pieces, including Für Elise and the “Moonlight” Sonata.
 Beethoven was released in September 2023.

 Alice Sara Ott was born in Munich in 1988 to a German father and Japanese mother.
 She fell in love with the piano at the age of three while attending a recital with her parents, which led the following year to her first lessons on the instrument.
 She scored a notable success in Basel in 2008 when she replaced Murray Perahia at short notice in recital.
 Over the past decade she has worked with conductors of the highest calibre, Vladimir Ashkenazy, Myung-Whun Chung, Gustavo Dudamel, Edward Gardner, Pablo Heras-Casado, Paavo Järvi, Neeme Järvi, Hannu Lintu, Gianandrea Noseda, Sakari Oramo, Andrés Orozco-Estrada, Sir Antonio Pappano, Santtu-Matias Rouvali, Yuri Temirkanov, Robin Ticciati and Osmo Vänskä among them.